Fertility in men

-It is important to talk to your cancer doctor or nurse about fertility before you start cancer treatment.
-If treatment might make you infertile, your doctor should talk to you about having your sperm stored before treatment starts.
+Your cancer doctor will explain the possible risks to your fertility.
+If treatment might make you infertile, your doctor should talk to you about having your sperm stored.
+You usually do this before your cancer treatment starts.
 This is called sperm banking.

-Questions you could ask your medical team
+Questions for your medical team

 - How will my fertility be affected?